 The starting point of these works is a different decomposition of the estimation error

-because the roles of $Y$ and $X_1$ can be switched as being i.i.d.
-This decomposition emphasizes the link between the estimation error and the \emph{stability} of the empirical minimizer i.e.\ if it does not vary much when a sample of the data $\bX$ is perturbed or removed.
-Various notions of stability have been developed such as the hypothesis stability \cite{rogers1978finite,kearns1997algorithmic} or the uniform one \cite{bousquet2002stability}.
+because the roles of $Y$ and $X_1$ can be switched as being independent copies.
+This decomposition emphasizes the link between the estimation error and the \emph{stability} of the empirical minimizer, that is if it does not vary much when a sample of the data $\bX$ is perturbed or removed.
+Various notions of stability have been developed such as the hypothesis stability \citep{rogers1978finite,kearns1997algorithmic} or the uniform one \citep{bousquet2002stability}.
 The latter is probably the most popular one since it can be used to obtain Gaussian concentration bounds.
-The empirical minimizer is said to be $\epsilon$-uniform stable if there exists $\epsilon > 0$ such that $|l(\hphi,x) - l(\tphi,x)| \leq \epsilon$ for all $x \in \Xsp$.
-This stability can be leverage to directly bound the expected estimation error as $\E_\bX\left[ \JJ(\hphi) - \JJ_* \right] \leq \epsilon$, and obtain \cite[Theorem 12]{bousquet2002stability} that
+The empirical minimizer is said to be $\epsilon$-uniform stable if there exists $\epsilon > 0$ such that $|l(\hphi,x) - l(\tphi,x)| \leq \epsilon$, for all $x \in \Xsp$ and all $(\bX, Y) \in \Xsp^{n+1}$.
+This stability can be leveraged to directly bound the expected estimation error as $\E_\bX\left[ \JJ(\hphi) - \JJ_* \right] \leq \epsilon$, and obtain \cite[see][Theorem 12]{bousquet2002stability} that

 with high probability $1 - \delta$ whenever $0 \leq l \leq M$.
 This bound is informative as long as the stability $\epsilon \leq c n^{-1}$ for some constant $c>0$.
 In contrast of \eqref{eq:generic_bound_uniform_cv}, the stability of the empirical minimizers avoids the uniform bound on $\Msp$, which is desirable since the empirical solutions may exhibit a very strong structure.
-Importantly, the bound \eqref{eq:thm_uniform_stability} is \emph{independent} of the complexity of $\Msp$.
+Importantly, the bound \eqref{eq:thm_uniform_stability} cannot be cursed by the dimension since it cannot depend exponentially on the complexity of the space $\Msp$.

 Note that \eqref{eq:thm_uniform_stability} is also obtained using the McDiarmid's inequality and requires the boundedness of the cost $l$.
 This might narrow the range of application of these results.
-This assumption can however be dropped at the expense of a stronger notion of stability and a bounded sub-Gaussian or sub-exponential diameter of $\Xsp$ \cite{kontorovich2014concentration,maurer2021concentration}.
+This assumption can however be dropped at the expense of a stronger notion of stability and a bounded sub-Gaussian or sub-exponential diameter of $\Xsp$ \citep{kontorovich2014concentration,maurer2021concentration}.

-Recently, a series of papers \cite{feldman2018generalization,feldman2019high,bousquet2020sharper} improved \eqref{eq:thm_uniform_stability} to
+Recently, a series of papers \citep{feldman2018generalization,feldman2019high,bousquet2020sharper} improved \eqref{eq:thm_uniform_stability} to

-with high probability $1-\delta$.
+holding with high probability $1-\delta$.
 This was considered as a breakthrough in the algorithm stability community as the bound becomes informative as long as $\epsilon \leq c n^{-1/2}$ which extends the validity of the result to a broader variety of applications.